tperry2x-uk/OpenXTalk-Community-DPE/docs/development/build-win.md

 When you get to the Select Packages screen in the Cygwin installer do the following:

 1. Change the View to Full.
-2. Search for each additional package listed on the LiveCode web page.
+2. Search for each additional package listed on the web page.
 3. Click on Skip to mark it for installation.
 ![Cygwin Install 1](./images/install-cygwin-with-additional-packages.png)